ChinyereUhoegbu/onboarding-assistant/README.md

 - CI/CD pipelines for automated deployment.

 ## 🎯 Objectives
-- Standardize the IT onboarding process across the EMEA region.
+- Standardize the IT onboarding process.
 - Reduce errors and delays by providing guided, license-type-specific flows.
 - Improve efficiency for IT and helpdesk teams with simpler task management.
 - Enhance visibility and accountability in the onboarding process.